Koookadooo/Proj08_FS/README.md

 - `inode.h`: Header file for `inode.c` which includes inode management function declarations.
 - `pack.c`: Contains helper functions for reading and writing multi-byte values.
 - `pack.h`: Header file for `pack.c` with declarations of helper functions.
+- `dir.c`: Contains functions to manage directory operations within the file system.
+- `dir.h`: Header file for `dir.c` with directory management function declarations.
+- `mkfs.c`: Contains functions to create and manage the file system image.
+- `mkfs.h`: Header file for `mkfs.c` with function declarations for file system creation and closure.
+- `common.h`: Header file to house all of the Macros that are used among the source files.
 - `Makefile`: File which builds the executable and handles cleaning operations.

 ## Data